iagofg/url.js/README.md

 ### $url.go(url)

 Navigate to the specified url.
-Whenever you can use this function as long as it reports the url.js core trazability about the navigation made.
+Whenever you can use this function as long as it reports the url.js core traceability about the navigation made.
 However of course you can use <a href="url">...</a>, form or window.location = url classic navigation methods.

 ### $url.back(delta)

-Equivalent to window.history.back, however it reports the url.js core trazability about the navigation made.
+Equivalent to window.history.back, however it reports the url.js core traceability about the navigation made.

 ### $url.replace(url)